11 Impressive Projects You Can Make With Wood Scraps

 Contemporary Key Hanger

 Build this clever key hanger in an hour with two strips of contrasting wood.
 Each set of keys has its own small fob which nests in between the spacers.
 Opposing bevels in the spacers and fobs keep your keys from falling on the floor.
-You don’t need much material and it’s going to hang on your wall, so splurge on some attractive wood and get building!
+You don’t need much material and it’s going to hang on your wall, so feel free to splurge on some attractive wood and go for it!